 - Determine what types of products to add to the range and which ones to drop

-- What types of customers their loyalty programmes need to target.
-Which customers need to be rewarded and what with
+- What types of customers loyalty programmes need to target, and which need to be rewarded (and what with)

 - Identify and fast-track potential high value new customers

 AVs can be used to gain further insight by targeting customers, identifying changes over time and introducing new information (e.g. net promoter score and other research).
 Visualisations of other variables are also possible – for example: product margin, changes in customers over time, new product pull and the effects of advertising changes.

 Analytical Visualisations are quickly becoming the go-to tool for identifying and looking at what’s happening within your data in relation to your business objectives.
 I know our clients get great value out these techniques, so next time you need a complex set of questions answered, have a chat with your friendly data scientist about unlocking the secrets that are most certainly hidden within your data.